-When you find yourself alone, do you fill that time with some form of activity such as picking up your cell phone or going on your computer and checking your messages, going on social media, surfing the Internet, listening to some music, or chatting with a friend?
+When you find yourself alone, do you fill that time with some form of activity such as checking your text messages or emails, engaging in social media, surfing the Internet, or chatting with a friend?

 How spending time alone changed one man’s life

-Many years ago, one of my teachers told us a story about the transformational effects of spending time in solitude.
+My guru, Swami Chinmayananda once told a story about the transformational effects of spending time in solitude.

-A young man used to take some fruit and food as offerings for the master regularly and whenever he went, he would bring Rahul, his little son along.
+A young man used to take some fruit and food as offerings for the master regularly.
+Whenever he went, he would bring Sameer, his little son along.
 The boy used to enjoy his visits because the master gave him a lot of attention and made him laugh.

-Over the years, Rahul visited the master an innumerable number of times.
+Over the years, Sameer visited the master an innumerable number of times.
 When he grew up, he went to college in the city.

 Coming from a small village, he was anxious to fit in with the other city boys.